nicholas-gingerella/portfolio-site/README.md

 in an easily accessible way...you know...like a website!

 Lets face it, not everyone wants to go through the process of downloading and compiling your source code just to see your work, but have a snazzy webpage complete with screenshots and gifs may convince them to give it a shot!

+I mean...a good GitHub Readme probably works too I guess...